 Battery powered lifters are generally not suitable for semi-porous or porous loads as these lifters require considerably larger, higher powered vacuum pumps with correspondingly larger, massive battery arrays.
 Our larger BAE1-GEN2 battery Vac-Pack uses a 3.2 CFM Pump and a 75 amp hour battery which is fairly large.
 Going above that gets expensive fast.

 OK for smooth stone handling but marginal for rough stone.

 If, however, you need a lifter in the field, a battery unit is worth considering.
 Battery powered lifters are best suited for jobsite installation work in the glass and polished stone industries, as forklift attachments, and for other specific applications where a power source is not available.

 Battery lifters which use foam pads are generally of marginal use; if the surface is not too rough, they can work, however with a slightly rougher surface they will not.

-Battery lifters are not Production Grade nor recommended for the Metals or other Sheet and Plate Industries
+Battery lifters are not great for Production nor recommended for high thruput

 All Battery Lifters are slower to attach require more maintenance and are more expensive.

 The Battery’s size and estimated duty cycle is limited.
 Pulling a vacuum severely taxes all battery units.
 You will find most have but a few hours at most of usability per day.
 Any standard powered unit will out-perform a battery unit multiple times over for usually far less.

 Battery powered lifters are more expensive and difficult to maintain, as they require more complicated electrical components and power controls.
 All batteries can die if not properly maintained.
 Instances of battery failures are lessened when equipment is used regularly.